ThreeAmigosModding/version-api/README.md

 This Cloudflare Worker provides a secure and cacheable API to check the **latest version of a FiveM resource** based on GitHub releases.

+This is primarily designed for private repos for escrowed resources so you don't need to expose your access token in your resources, but it works fine with public repositories too.

 It allows your FiveM resources to fetch version data from the github release via:

 ```